-I have always been fascinated with Donvier Ice Cream Makers.
+Donvier Ice Cream Makers fascinate me.
 They are non-electric so they are portable.
 I have been known to churn ice cream in the car on the way to a party.
-Because the mixer paddle is turned by hand, the ice cream can be frozen harder than a machine can normally accomplish.
+Because the mixer paddle is turned by hand, the ice cream can be frozen harder than a machine can usually accomplish.

 Since I keep the canister in the freezer at all times, I’m ready to make ice cream at a moment’s notice.
 It makes approximately 1 1/4 quart.
 Just perfect for 6-8 people who aren’t big eaters.